 They don’t know if the risk is worth the reward.

-He does very little business in the Western world because all of his opportunities are in frontier markets where you can go in and really be the only game in town in many cases.
+He does very little business in the Western world because all of his opportunities are in frontier markets where you can go in and be the only game in town in many cases.

-So, if you want to skyrocket your probability for success, if you haven’t yet become the seven or eight-figure entrepreneur that we talk about and you want an opportunity to increase your probability, the Nome, Alaska idea is one of the best ways that you can give yourself that advantage.
+So, if you want to skyrocket your probability for success, if you haven’t yet become the seven or eight-figure entrepreneur that we talk about, and if you want an opportunity to increase your probability, the Nome, Alaska idea is one of the best ways that you can give yourself that advantage.